CrunchyData/pg_tileserv/README.md

 * `resolution` controls the resolution of a tile, the default is 4096 units per side for a tile.
 * `buffer` controls the size of the extra data buffer for a tile, the default is 256 units.
 * `properties` is a comma-separated list of properties to include in the tile.
 For wide tables with large numbers of columns, this allows a slimmer tile to be composed.
+* `filter` is a CQL logical expression which specifies the features to be included in the tile.
+See the [CQL documentation](hugo/content/usage/cql.md).

 For example: